ubikingenierie/ulp-observability-plugin/README.md

 ##### Front
 - [TypeScript](https://www.typescriptlang.org/) : to take advantage of a strongly typed language for more rigor and data consistency
-- [AngularJs](https://reactjs.org/): for the front and graphing part:
+- [AngularJs](https://angularjs.org/): for the front and graphing part :
          - States and hooks to facilitate data manipulation (Metrics)
          - npm repo for various dependencies
          - ChartJs available